Petrophysics Summer School 2016

 - and those which reveal the ways in which petrophysical data can be used in the pursuit of scientific objectives through integration and interpretation.

-An off-site excursion is planned which will centre on downhole logging activities, including the development, testing, calibration and deployment of downhole logging tools.
-In addition, practical exercises will include demonstrations of physical properties data acquisition, including using multi-sensor core loggers.
+An off-site excursion centred on downhole logging activities, including the development, testing, calibration and deployment of downhole logging tools was included.
+In addition, practical exercises including demonstrations of physical properties data acquisition, by way of multi-sensor core loggers.
 Integration of these core physical properties data and use of them to calibrate the in situ measurements will form a key component of the workshop.

-The central goal of this Summer School is to equip participants with a working knowledge of downhole logging and core physical properties data acquisition and application, for participation in IODP expeditions and also for use more widely, including within industry.
-By the end of the workshop the participants will:
+The central goal of this Summer School was to equip participants with a working knowledge of downhole logging and core physical properties data acquisition and application, for participation in IODP expeditions and also for use more widely, including within industry.
+By the end of the workshop participants:

-- have a working knowledge of petrophysics, including a basic understanding backed by a consistent vocabulary that enable good communication between discipline specialists;
+- aqcuired a working knowledge of petrophysics, including a basic understanding backed by a consistent vocabulary that enable good communication between discipline specialists;

 - understand the principles and limitations of the different measurements, and how data are acquired;

-- be aware of the ways in which petrophysical data can be useful in addressing the scientific objectives of a wide variety of projects;
+- are aware of the ways in which petrophysical data can be useful in addressing the scientific objectives of a wide variety of projects;

-- have an understanding of the ways in which industry utilise petrophysical data;
+- honed an understanding of the ways in which industry utilise petrophysical data;

 - understand how a multi-sensor core logger can provide continuous core data;